noremacskich/Nanocon/readme.txt

     Follow thier instructions on creating a new account.

-  Download and install Aptana Studio 3 (My Preferred Editor) http://aptana.org/
+  Download and install Aptana Studio 3 http://aptana.org/

   Download and Install EasyPHP DevServer